pgEdge/pgedge-docs/docs/enterprise/debian/index.md

   * Debian 13 (AMD & ARM)

 Using packages from the `pgedge` repository is an easy way to manage Postgres and supporting components.

+!!! info

+    Installing Debian packages with pgEdge Enterprise Postgres (e.g., pgedge-postgresql-18 or related components) will remove any previously installed community Postgres packages (versions 12–18).
+This is expected behavior (Debian packages are intended to replace an existing installation).
+If you wish to keep your existing Postgres installation, install pgEdge Enterprise Postgres in a separate environment (such as a container or virtual machine).